RichardDooling/ArtBizLaw/Trademark/Trademark.md

 or endorsement under 15 U.S.C. § 1125(a)(1)(A) of the Lanham Act
 ("Section 43(a)(1)(A)") because the Lanham Act applies only to commercial speech and does *not* apply to political speech.
-For the following reasons, the Court disagrees.
+For the following reasons, the Court disagrees.&hellip;

-RNC appears to collapse several distinct arguments into one general contention that the Lanham Act does not apply to political speech.
-Each distinct argument is addressed separately below.

 First, contrary to RNC's assertions, courts have recognized that the Lanham Act applies to noncommercial (i.e., political) *and* commercial